TobyGoodwin/auth38/README.md

 # auth38

 I implemented and maintain a yesod website for my employer.
-For various reasons we have our own authencation server.
+For various reasons we have our own authentication server.
 I realised fairly early on that it would make sense to have a Yesod.Auth plugin that communicated with our authentication server.
 It took me quite a while and a number of aborted attempts to get this working.
 (The number "38" in this project's title was made